vickichowder/interview-cake/word-cloud/README.md

 # Word Cloud
-A dictionary storing the number of times a word (case insensitive) appears in data (stored as a list of strings).
-Punctuation and spaces are not included.
+A dictionary storing the number of times a word appears in data (stored as a list of strings).
+Punctuation and spaces are stripped.

-Problems occur when we are dealing with proper nouns - names, and capitalization of words at the beginning of the sentence.
-To keep working on this.
+Dictionary will store the number of counts of the word with capitalized first letter and lowercased first letter.
+Another run through the dictionary required to determine which count is larger.